How Red Bull Uses Influencer Marketing to Energize Its Brand

 Influencer Spotlight at Live Events

 These events are often fronted by influencers who offer live commentary or headline the performance.
-It forges an aspirational link for audiences; seeing someone they admire so closely linked to the brand reinforces Red Bull’s image as one that is adventurous, pushes boundaries.
+It forges an aspirational link for audiences; seeing someone they admire so closely linked to the brand reinforces Red Bull’s image as one that is adventurous and pushes boundaries.

 Social Amplification — Aligning Events With Social Channels